nikasimovich/invsnghtlfe/entries/tierney.md

 The punk nods vigorously, cheeks full of water.
 Door bitch doesn’t need to be told twice.
 They slide the leather pouch into their pants pocket.
 Now, the door opens for me.

-Inside is 20degrees hotter, wetter, and louder.
+Inside is 20 degrees hotter, wetter, and louder.
 From inside my leather cocoon I can see the sweat-soaked bodies filling the tiny room, hair plastered on their foreheads and grins on faces.
 I recognize some of these girls; one of them slid me over the bar at <a href="https://youtu.be/uzCmbQ5GHXk?si=1Lur-QpgL1LOLgfn&t=77" target="_blank">Purgatory</a> just two nights ago. <blockquote>Rainbow string lights cast everything in a dim light, making the whole scene feel like a crowded, loud womb.
 Or a trans rainforest.</blockquote>

 There’s a little clearing of wires and amps at the back of the room where two long-haired girls and a mustachioed cis man are setting up.
 The girl with the blood-spattered Hello Kitty guitar catches door bitch’s eye, beckons them up to ask if they can tell the backyard smokers to get their asses inside, the next band is starting.